May 15 – September 22, 2019

 355 Pod Space

-Artist/designer/architect Cy Keener and landscape architect Justine Holzman will visualize data collected daily via satellite from specially designed buoys deployed in the Arctic Ocean to measure ice thickness and color.
+Artist/designers Cy Keener and Justine Holzman visualize data collected daily via satellite from specially designed buoys deployed in the Arctic Ocean to measure ice thickness and color.
 Set in a seventy-foot public window on a major thoroughfare with traffic volumes of over 60,000 cars per day, the 120-day interdisciplinary installation will span from peak ice thickness, through to little or no ice, chronicling the presence and absence of this precarious natural phenomena at a critical moment of environmental change.

 About the artists: